baseboxorg/jeffskinnerbox.github.io/content/ideas/howto-set-up-the-raspberry-pi-as-a-headless-device.md

 By the way, if you want to make an existing Raspberry Pi headless, you don't need to follow this whole procedure.
-Just follow steps XXXXXXXXXXXXXXXX.
+Just make sur SSH is working and follow Step 3.
 If you want to also upgrade your existing Raspberry Pi OS to the latest version, check out the article "[Raspbian GNU/Linux upgrade from Wheezy to Raspbian Jessie 8][11]".

-# Step 1: Download Raspberry Pi Image
+# Step 1: Download Raspberry Pi Image - DONE
 Before you can load a copy of the latest Raspberry Pi image onto your micro SD Card, you must first download the official Raspberry Pi operating system, [Raspbian][03] (in my case, the version is [Jessie][10]).
 You can get that download [here][02].

 The Raspbian download site also lists a check sum for the download file.
-(**NOTE:** In my case, I down loaded the Raspbian file to `/home/jeff/Downloads/`.)
+(In my case, I down loaded the Raspbian file to `/home/jeff/Downloads/`.)
 Check whether the file has been changed from its original state by checking its digital signature (SHA1 hash value).